The Great Canadian Baking Show: The Great Canadian Holiday Baking Show (2021)

 CBC announced a second holiday special episode of The Great Canadian Baking Show on November 18, 2021 featuring four bakers from the competition's previous seasons: Season 1's Linda Longson, Season 2's Sachin Seth, and Season 3's Colin Asuncion and Jodi Robson.

 Season 6 (2022)

 CBC announced auditions for the sixth season on January 21, 2022.
 The sixth season premiered on CBC Television on October 2, 2022.
 The season winner was Lauren Tjoe of Tsawwassen, British Columbia, with Chi Nguyễn (Toronto, Ontario) and Zoya Thawer (Edmonton, Alberta) as runners-up.

 The Great Canadian Holiday Baking Show (2022)

 CBC announced a third holiday special episode of The Great Canadian Baking Show on November 16, 2022 featuring four bakers from the competition's previous seasons: Season 2's Mengling Chen, Season 4's Mahathi Mundluru, and Season 5's Stephen Nhan and Steve Levitt.

+Season 7 (2023)

+CBC announced auditions for the seventh season on January 23, 2023.
+Auditions were held in-person at select cities and virtually.
+The seventh season premiered on CBC Television on October 1, 2023.
+The season winner was Loïc Fauteux-Goulet of Creston, British Columbia, with Camila García Hernández (Toronto, Ontario) and Candice Riley (Brampton, Ontario) as runners-up.

+The Great Canadian Holiday Baking Show (2023)

+CBC announced a fourth holiday special episode of The Great Canadian Baking Show on November 14, 2023 featuring four winners from the competition's previous seasons: Season 2's Andrei Godoroja, Season 3's Nataliia Shevchenko, Season 4's Raufikat Oyawoye, and Season 5's Vincent Chan.
+The episode aired on November 26, 2023.

+Season 8 (2024)

+CBC announced auditions for the eighth season on February 6, 2024, with both virtual and in-person auditions held in select cities.
+The eighth season premiered on CBC on October 6, 2024.
+The season winner was Elora Khanom of Edmonton, Alberta, with Jen Childs (Esquimalt, British Columbia) and Pamela Kramer (Stayner, Ontario) as runners-up.

+Season 9 (2025)

+Auditions for a ninth season were announced by CBC on January 8, 2025, with virtual and in-person auditions held in Toronto, Saskatoon, Vancouver, and St. John's.
+The ninth season is premiered on CBC on October 5, 2025.